Nimbus Sans: Nimbus Sans Novus

-It is a version using Linotype's Stempel Studio source, based on Neue Helvetica, but without the extended width.
+Nimbus Sans Novus is a variant published by URW++ using Linotype's Stempel Studio source, based on Neue Helvetica, but without the extended width.
+Some digital releases have support for Greek and Cyrillic characters, some do not.

 Comparisons between Neue Helvetica and Nimbus Sans Novus at the same font size.

 While the design of the characters is based on Neue Helvetica, the two typefaces differ metrically: Nimbus Sans Novus has smaller x-height and is narrower at the same font size (but not at the same x-height).

 The weight systems of the two typefaces also drastically differ.
 For instance, the Regular weight of Nimbus Sans Novus resembles the Light weight of Neue Helvetica, while the Medium weight of Nimbus Sans Novus resembles the Regular Neue Helvetica design.
 Nimbus Sans Novus has a Semibold weight, but Neue Helvetica does not.

 The font names ending with (D) have tighter letter spacing.